 Variant 1: The grayscale matrix

-If you have a flat surface of at least 3×3 cm and sufficient test surface available, we recommend applying the grayscale matrix.
-Unlike for paper or wood, for most hard stone surfaces, you need full power at low engraving speed.
-As a starting value, we recommend 100% power (p) and about 30% speed (v) for a laser power of 60 watts, and 100% power and about 15% speed for less than 60 watts.
-If this setting does not yield results, reduce the speed and run the matrix again.
-The advantage of this method is that you can assign the exact power settings to each engraved field.
+We recommend using the grayscale matrix for any stone applications where you have at least 3x3 cm of flat surface available as well sufficient testing areas.
+Unlike the full power at low engraving speed that is required for wood or paper processing, we recommend different settings for hard stone surfaces.
+As a starting value, use 100% power (p) with around 30% speed (v) for a laser engraver with 60 watts, and then 100% power and around 15% speed for any machines with less than 60 watts.
+If this does not produce the desired engraving results then reduce the speed and run the matrix again.
+The benefit of this technique is that it allows you to control and designate the exact power settings to each field being engraved.

 Variant 2: The grayscale gradient

-Using the grayscale gradient is efficient if the area available for testing is very limited.
-Draw a rectangle with a gradient from 100% black to white.
-The same printer driver and parameter settings can be used as for the grayscale matrix method.
-The suitable power setting can only be estimated with this method.
-If it is in the middle of the engraved area, the determined power value is 50%.
-The closer to the black area, the more power you have as a result for your setting.
+The grayscale gradient is an efficient processing method if you are working with a limited amount of testing area.
+Draw a rectangle with a gradient from 100% black to white, and note, the same parameter and printer driver configuration can be utilized as for the grayscale matrix method.
+With this method, the ideal power setting can only be estimated and the determined power value is 50%, if it is in the middle of the engraved area.
+Therefore, when closer to the black area, you will have more power as a result of your settings.

-The advantage of the grayscale gradient is that it can be applied even to very small areas.
+An advantage of the grayscale gradient is that you can apply it to even the smallest areas.

 - Marble: p50%, v20%, 1000dpi, Z = -0.5mm